Last updated 20 July 2017

 The complete list of objects that Heroku Connect supports for your version of Salesforce is available from the Supported Salesforce Standard Objects page.

-You will now be able to choose the synchronization mode and the fields that you want to map.
+You will now be able to choose the synchronization options and the fields that you want to map.
 Some fields in the list are pre-selected and cannot be removed from the mapping (such as

 SystemModStamp) as they are required for Heroku Connect to perform synchronization.